BrkRaw/brkraw/README.md

 - Reliable converting function with
     - preserving the subject position and orientation to converted the NifTi1 file.
-    **we found some issues on above regarding multi-echo cases and localizer with multi-slices using multi-slice packs.
+    **we found some issues regarding multi-echo cases and localizer with multi-slices using multi-slice packs.
     Will update here once we fix it.
 And please let us know if you experiencing any other issue, which we haven't tested yet.**
     - correction of animal orientation based on the species and position.
 (Anterior of subject is Anterior)